balapradeeps/Terraform/AWS/02-Basic/GitHub-Creation/README.MD.md

-Generate a Personal Access Token (Classic) on GitHub
+# Generate a Personal Access Token (Classic) on GitHub

 A personal access token (classic) is a way of authenticating your actions on the command line or using the API.
 However, GitHub recommends that you use fine-grained personal access tokens instead of personal access tokens (classic) whenever possible, as they are more secure and offer more control.
-For more information, see Managing your personal access tokens https://cleartax.in/s/e-invoice-format-schema-template/.
+For more information, see Managing your personal access tokens

-If you still want to generate a personal access token (classic), you can follow these steps:

 Step 1: Go to your GitHub settings